aospapp/aosp/system/chre/README.md

 arch is the CPU architecture (ie: hexagonv60, x86, cm4).
 The variant is the target platform (ie: slpi, nanohub, linux, googletest).

+A debug build can be obtained by appending ``_debug`` to the variant triple.
+As an example:

+``make google_hexagonv62_slpi``
+``make google_hexagonv62_slpi_debug``

 ### Linux

 CHRE is compatible with Linux as a simulator.

 #### Linux Build/Run

+The simulator uses TCLAP for command-line argument parsing.
+It must be available on the system path of the simulator.
+Here is an example of how to install it for
+Ubuntu:

+    sudo apt-get install libtclap-dev

 The build target for x86 linux is ``google_x86_linux``.
 You can build/run the simulator with the following command: